Coffee-0xFF/MCBE_Android_Patcher/README.md

 -------

 ## General notes:
-You can disable one of the two patches, change the value 1 of the nether_roof_limit_to_256 or materialbinloader variables to 0, the materialbinloader patch allows the installation of shaders
+You can disable one of the two patches, to do this, change the value 1 of the variables nether_roof_limit_to_256 or materialbinloader to 0.
+The materialbinloader patch allows the installation of shaders.

 This script only works with Android versions downloaded from the Google Play Store